Is it safe to deliver water at 100°C?

 A kettle, once boiled, contains an average of between 1.1 and 1.7 litres of boiling water.
 If this is tipped over a person, particularly a young child, it can do serious, extensive and sometimes, sadly, permanent harm.

 The Quooker tap dispenses boiling water in a steady flow in a spray format.
 The aerated delivery allows you to pass a hand through the flow without scalding yourself.
-Naturally, whilst you wouldn’t want to keep your hand in the flow of boiling water, you would at least snatch your hand away as soon as you felt the heat.
-What makes a huge and critical difference is that by comparison you may get a few drops of boiling water on your skin or clothing – but you won’t be soaked by over a litre of it.
+Naturally, you wouldn’t want to keep your hand in the flow of boiling water, but you’d snatch your hand away as soon as you felt the heat.
+What makes a huge and critical difference is that by comparison you may get a few drops of boiling water on your skin or clothing – you won’t be soaked by over a litre of it.

 0345 8 333 555

 Monday – Friday: 08:30 – 17:00